Witnesses in Personal Injury Trials | Staver Accident Injury Lawyers, P.C.

 The Difference Between Lay and Expert Witnesses

-An expert witness is an individual whose education, training, work, and reputation within a specific field makes that individual uniquely qualified to provide an opinion on an issue pertaining to that field during a lawsuit.
+A personal injury expert witness is an individual whose education, training, work, and reputation within a specific field make that individual uniquely qualified to provide an opinion on an issue pertaining to that field during a lawsuit.
 An expert may be used during a personal injury case to talk about a specific issue, such as a medical expert discussing a type of injury you suffered, or to a more generalized issue, such as an engineer discussing the design of a vehicle.
 An expert witness must go over his or her qualifications in court before being allowed to testify about the issue.
 Usually, an expert witness is not personally involved with the case.
 Instead, he or she is there to provide an objective opinion based on the facts.
 Additionally, an expert witness is usually paid for his or her time spent preparing for and attending trial.

 A lay witness is an individual who offers testimony based on what he or she knows about the accident.
 A lay witness does not need any specific qualifications to testify.
 However, in order for his or her testimony to be allowed, it must be based on his or her own perception, such as his or her sight or hearing, and it must be relevant to the personal injury case.
-Essentially, anyone who testifies during a trial that is not an expert, is a lay witness.
+Essentially, anyone who testifies during a trial who is not an expert is a lay witness.

 Common Expert Witnesses in Personal Injury Trials